NuevoFoundation/workshops/content/python-turtle/_index.md

 import turtle
 ```

 This statement allows us to import all of the drawing functionality provided by the `turtle` library.
-In particular, it introduces a cursor (the turtle) in the result window, which we can control using our code to draw images.
+A **library** is a place where related functionality are grouped together for use in the Python language.
+For example, the `turtle` library introduces a helpful artistic turtle in the result window, which we can control using our code to draw images.

 ### Comments

 The gray line that starts with `#` is called a **comment**.
 These are notes in the code that helps to explain what is happening in plain English.
 As they are ignored by the computer, they are often used so that when other developers work on the same code, they will have an easier time reading and understanding what is going on.

+{{% /notice %}}

 ## Introduction - Drawing a colored line